Wisdom and Poetical Literature

 The original Hebrew poems often contained different types of plays on various word forms and sounds.
 One of the better known techniques is the acrostic, beginning each verse, line, or stanza with a successive letter of the Hebrew alphabet (Ps 9, 10, 111, 112,119; Prov 31:10-31; Lam 1-4).
 Unfortunately, these powerful literary devices can’t be fully represented in English and other translations.

 We’ve seen that Biblical poetry, as used in wisdom literature, has many applications such as worship (often accompanied by music), instruction, and education.
 It stimulates not only the intellect, but the heart.
-One final primary reason for the abundant use of poetry was as a memory aid.
+One final primary reason for the abundant use of poetry is as a memory aid.
 We know from personal experience that song lyrics are some of the easiest data to memorize.
 This is due to its rhythmic nature.
-I can still recall lyrics from songs that I haven't heard for years, yet often can't recall conversations from the past few days.
-Most of us learned our ABCs by a familiar jingle.
+I can still recall lyrics from songs that I haven't heard for years, yet often can't recall normal conversations from the past few days.
+To give a specific example, most of us learned our ABCs by a familiar jingle.